Courage to heal and realize a life beyond trauma

 MAP programs, staff and volunteers will continue and will be supported by Vista Maria’s board, leadership and infrastructure.
 Vista Maria plans in partnership to expand MAP’s high impact services to train and educate more professionals as well as advocate for heroic survivors across the state.

-Learn more about Vista Maria’s expanding services and advocacy at Michigan Abolitionitionlist Project.
+Learn more about Vista Maria’s expanding services and advocacy at Michigan Abolitionist Project.